libopenstorage/openstorage/README.md

 There are default drivers built-in for NFS, AWS and BTRFS.
 By using openstorage, you can get container granular, stateful storage provisioning to Linux containers with the backends supported by openstorage.
 We are working with the storage ecosystem to add more drivers for various storage providers.

+Providers that support a multi-node environment, such as AWS or NFS to name a few, can provide highly available storage to linux containers across multiple hosts.

 ## Installing Dependencies

 libopenstorage is written in the [Go](http://golang.org) programming language.
 If you haven't set up a Go development environment, please follow [these instructions](http://golang.org/doc/code.html) to install `golang` and set up GOPATH.
 Ensure that your version of Go is at least 1.3.
 Note that the version of Go in package repositories of some operating systems is outdated, so please [download](https://golang.org/dl/) the latest version.